 Help and Advice

-There is much more to moving your loved one to a new memory care home than the physical transfer itself.
+There is much more to moving your loved one to a new memory care home than choosing the facility.

-As we continue our series on Relocating a Person with Dementia, we will talk about how to prepare your loved one before relocation, and how to make the transition easier after relocating a person with dementia.
+As we continue our series on Relocating a Person with Dementia, we will talk about physically transferring to a different memory care facility, how to prepare a person with dementia before relocation, and how to make the transition easier after relocating a person with dementia.

-If you are relocating to the Round Rock, Texas area, and you are in the process of planning for a safe and reduced stress move for your loved one, we understand it can be challenging.
+If you are relocating to the Round Rock, Texas area, and you are trying to choose the right memory care facility for your loved one, we understand that the decision can be challenging.

 If you are a caregiver and would like to talk about the best options for relocating your loved one, give us a call at 512-399-5089.
 We can help you through every step of the way.